 In this tutorial, we will show you how to install and configure MongoDB on Debian 8 Jessie server.
 For those of you who didn’t know, MongoDB is a NoSQL document-oriented database.
 Refers to a database with a data model other than the tabular format used in relational databases such as MySQL, PostgreSQL, and Microsoft SQL.
-MongoDB features include full index support, replication, high availability, and auto-sharding.
+MongoDB features include full index support, replication, and high availability, and auto-sharding.
 It is cross-platform and it makes the process of data integration faster and much easier.
 Since it is free and open-source, MongoDB is used by a number of websites and organizations.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of MongoDB on a Debian 8 (Jessie) server.
+I will show you the step-by-step installation of MongoDB on a Debian 8 (Jessie) server.

 Install MongoDB on Debian 8 Jessie